Did they levitate?

 Shadow and light are what makes tracks visible … and reveals the details.
 In the dark, heavy shade, or noon sun, and even when clouds reduce the amount of shadow, tracks and details may be much less visible, or worse.
 This method can help by making details more obvious.

 Concept Illustrated: Track on ‘Bare’ Rock (Red Fox Front Foot)

-Concept Illustrated: Using Stone Rolls to Find Tracks
+Concept Illustrated: Reading Stone Rolls

 When soil conditions hold only faint tracks … Dullings, scuffs, slight depressions, etc. … It can take much longer to read or follow even a section of a trail.